 This will depend on whether you’re single or in a relationship, whether you live with other people or if your partner is included in your super.
 It will also be affected by any overseas pension or benefit you might receive.

 From 9 November 2020 if your partner receives an overseas pension, it will no longer effect your super payment.

 NZ Super payments are taxed, so the amount you receive will also depend on your tax rate.

 NZ Super rates

 To ensure their real value is maintained, new rates are set on 1 April each year in line with the consumer price index.
-To give you some idea, here are the weekly rates before tax for one qualifying person, as set on 1 April 2020.
+To get the latest rates for either a single person or couple please refer to the Work and Income website.